frnandu/yana/GOSSIP.md

 ### Notifications
 - It uses your configured personal read (inbox) relays

+### Profile notes
+- It will use inbox relays for given profile if it is a contact, or default personal inbox relays otherwise.
+- TODO - use all declared relays for given profile, both write (outbox for new posts) as well as read (inbox for replies).

 ### Thread view
 - TODO (still uses personal read relays)